Self-Defi/Graduation-Vaults-Foundation/docs/donor-transparency.md

 - You verify
 - The system enforces the rules

-Graduation Vaults ensure your generosity is:
+Graduation Vaults ensure your donation remains visible, purpose-bound, and student-centered.
-- Visible
-- Purpose-bound
-- Protected
-- Student-centered

 ---

-**Audience:** Donors, Sponsors, Community Partners
+**Audience:** Donors, Sponsors
 **Status:** Approved Donor Education Document